Rowan University Undergraduate Planning Studio 2026

 Acknowledgment

-Stacey Jaskol, Esq.
-(Senior Counsel, Real Estate & Development, Chelsea EDC), Stan Slachetka, FAICP, PP (Special Projects Planning Leader, Pennoni), Elizabeth Catanese-Terenik, PP, AICP (Terenik Land Use LLC), Alice Woods (President, Chelsea EDC), Sharon Zappia (Chelsea EDC)
+Michael Atkins (Atlantic City Arts Foundation), Tim Edmunds, PE (Atlantic County Improvement Authority), Stacey Jaskol, Esq.
+(Senior Counsel, Real Estate & Development, Chelsea EDC), Frank Montufar (The Homeownership Path), Novelette Robinson (Atlantic City Tax Assessor), Ayana Plummer (Planning & Development, City of Atlantic City), Stan Slachetka, FAICP, PP (Special Projects Planning Leader, Pennoni), Elizabeth Terenik, PP, AICP (Terenik Land Use LLC), Alice Woods (President, Chelsea EDC), and Sharon Zappia (Chelsea EDC)

 S T U D I O M E M B E R S